-FDA approval of Accutane requires all Mission Viejo and OC patients taking the drug to register with the iPledge program.
+FDA approval of Accutane requires all patients taking the drug to register with the iPledge program.
 The program is designed to ensure that patients avoid pregnancy, and links prescriptions to pregnancy tests.

-Accutane may increase the level of blood fats, sometimes to risky levels.
-This reverts back to normal when the drug is stopped.
+Dr. Sikorski mandates regular blood tests while taking Accutane treatment as Accutane may increase the level of fats in the blood and sometimes to risky levels.
+The level of fats in the blood goes back to normal when the treatment is stopped.
 Occasionally it may affect the liver.
-Regular blood tests are mandated during Accutane treatment.

 Cautionary Advice regarding Pregnancy

-The most damaging side effect of Accutane is serious birth defects if taken during pregnancy.
-It is critically important for women not to take Accutane while pregnant, and not to become pregnant while taking it.
+It is very important for women not to take Accutane treatment while pregnant.
+It can cause serious birth defects if Accutane treatment is taken during pregnancy.
+Women should be careful not to become pregnant while taking it.
 View Precautionary Advice from Roche Pharmaceutical.

-Mission Viejo and Orange County women who are, or might be, sexually active while taking Accutane must use an effective method of birth control, of which the birth control pill is the most effective.
-Birth control pills do rarely fail, so an additional method of birth control such as a condom for the male partner or a spermicidal foam or sponge is also needed.
+Women who are, or might be, sexually active while taking Accutane must use an effective method of birth control.
+The most effective method of birth control is the pill as it rarely fails.
+An additional method of birth control such as a condom for the male partner or a spermicidal foam or sponge is also needed.